 Staying vigilant and responding to COVID-19 symptoms

 ELC settings should ask staff and parents and carers to be vigilant for the symptoms of COVID-19, and to understand what actions they should take if someone develops them, either onsite or offsite.
 It is essential that people do not attend a setting if symptomatic.
 Everyone who develops symptoms of COVID-19 must self-isolate straight away, stay at home and arrange a test via the appropriate method.
-Their household must also self-isolate.

 The key COVID symptoms are: